Ex-Missouri Gov. Greitens announces 2022 US Senate bid

 The announcement by Greitens, 46, came 14 days after Blunt said he would not seek a third term in 2022.

+But Greitens had been laying the groundwork for a return to politics even before Blunt’s announcement, with increasingly frequent appearances on conservative radio and television appealing to supporters of former President Donald Trump, who carried Missouri with 57% of the vote in 2020.

-A number of potential Republican candidates initially showed interest in replacing Blunt in heavily Republican Missouri, but the GOP field is narrowing.
+A number of other Republican candidates initially showed interest in replacing Blunt in heavily Republican Missouri, but the GOP field is narrowing.

 Lt.
-Gov. Mike Kehoe on Monday said he will instead campaign for governor in 2024, and early favorite Secretary of State Jay Ashcroft announced shortly after Blunt’s decision that he would not pursue the Senate bid.

-Other potential candidates include Republican Attorney General Eric Schmitt and several of Missouri’s U.S. representatives.
+Gov. Mike Kehoe and early favorite Secretary of State Jay Ashcroft have both said they won’t run, leaving Republican Attorney General Eric Schmitt and several of Missouri’s U.S. representatives as potential Greitens opponents.

 “My sense is that the Republican Party has probably sent a clear message to all potential candidates for Blunt’s seat that they want to consolidate their efforts behind one candidate, and a candidate that will be successful,” Webster University political scientist Bill Hall said.